 After they opened the envelopes and read the note together, they ran up to the workshop to find the bookshelves.
 What was special to them, as their granddaughter Rachel Moser shared, was thinking of her grandparents devoting this moment in history to doing what they love while bringing to life Great-Grandpa Joe’s legacy in such a beautiful and creative way.

 An Heirloom to Cherish

 It’s hard to know which of the items we build today will be the ones that inspire us tomorrow.
 Often, it is a special piece that was given to us as a gift.
 It’s the pieces we use every day.
-It’s the wear marks in the armrests of our favorite chair, or a dent on the edge of a table that was nicked from when you brought it into your new home, or the way the smell of a cedar chest reminds you of your grandfathers favorite wool blanket that you would snuggle underneath for a fireside story.
+It’s the wear marks on the armrests of our favorite chair or a dent on the edge of a table that was nicked from when you brought it into your new home, or the way the smell of a cedar chest reminds you of your grandfather’s favorite wool blanket that you would snuggle underneath for a fireside story.
 However, through the use of thoughtful design, carefully chosen materials, and master craftsmanship, the pieces we build at Thos.
 Moser and share with our families can inspire a new generation of well-lived memories.

 There is a reason we call these pieces heirlooms— they’re the keepers of our family’s history.
 While the design of Joseph Moser’s bookshelf may be simple, it’s a physical symbol that represents the continuity and love of four generations of the Moser family.